AkdM/pymolekule/README.md

 ## Contributing
 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/AkdM/PyMolekule/issues).
 I should add a `CONTRIBUTING.md` file too.
 ## Show your support
 Give a ⭐️ if this project helped you!
-If you're interested in donating, please contact me.
+If you're interested in donating you can [buy me a hot chocolate right here](https://www.buymeacoffee.com/AkdM)!

 ## License